brunobord/meuhdb/README.md

 * `autocommit`: if set to `True`, every "write" operation will be transmitted to the file.
 It can be I/O consuming, since the whole DB is written on the disk every time.
+* ``autocommit_after``: A numeric value.
+If set, the database will be committed every "n" write operations.
+Bear in mind that if the ``autocommit`` flag is set, it has priority over the counter.
 * `backend`: chose which JSON backend you can use.
 There are 3 backends possible, from the least efficient, to the best one: "json" (from the standard lib), "simplejson", "jsonlib", "yajl", or "ujson".